BAUK261 + EC261 Both Apply

 per passenger, British Airways claims

-How British Airways Resists Claims
+Common Challenges With British Airways Claims

 British Airways is one of the most frequent users of 'extraordinary circumstances' defences related to LHR ATC restrictions — but many of these are flow restrictions, not genuine ATC strikes, and do not qualify as extraordinary under ECJ case law.